Mantater/SGZ-Diary/README.md

 ## Features
 - Simple and intuitive interface: Login → Menu → Write/View entries, Reset password
-- Default password is blank ("") — just press Login
+- Default password is blank (`""`) — just press Login
 - Automatically creates a new database if one doesn’t exist
-- All entries are stored securely in a local SQLite database
+- All entries are stored securely in a local `SQLite` database

 ## License
-This project uses the MIT License.
+This project is licensed under the MIT License.
+See `LICENSE` for details.
-- The code in this repo is open-source and free to use.

 ## Notes
 - Don't forget your password cause I don't know how to get it back :')
-- You can still view the notes from the database if you have SQLite
+- You can still view the notes from the database if you have `SQLite`
-- Feel free to download 'archive' to view the progression
+- Feel free to download `archive/` to view the progression

 ## Versions / Changelog
-- ver0 – Initial build: created the project from scratch and got the basic diary functionality working.
+- `ver0` – Initial build: created the project from scratch and got the basic diary functionality working.
-- ver1 – Added entry storage and password protection.
+- `ver1` – Added entry storage and password protection.
 Password reset feature was missing.
-- ver2 – Current version: fully functional, compiled into a .exe for easy use.
+- `ver2` – Current version: fully functional, compiled into a .exe for easy use.